 Additional information for international applicants

 The onus is on visa applicants to check with the South African embassy or High Commission that these are the only requirements for the application as the relevant authorities have the discretion to ask for additional documents.
-For more information on the South African High Commission or embassy located nearest to you please visit the Department of International Relations and Cooperation website.
+For more information on the South African High Commission or embassy located nearest to you please access this website from the Department of International Relations and Cooperation.
 Accepted international scholars must ensure that a study visa – valid for studies at UCT – is issued prior to departure for South Africa.
 International applicants will not be permitted to pre-register or register at UCT without a visa valid for studies at UCT.

 Step 4: Await the outcome of your academic application

-Applicants are advised to work closely with The MasterCard Foundation Scholars Program: Recruitment and Peer Mentor Officer whilst preparing and submitting an application for a MasterCard Foundation scholarship.
+Alternatively, request information on how to apply for a Mastercard Foundation scholarship from The Mastercard Foundation Scholars Program: Recruitment and Peer Mentor Officer at firstname.lastname@example.org (telephone number 0027 21 650 5923 / 3601 / 5095).
+Applicants are advised to work closely with The Mastercard Foundation Scholars Program: Recruitment and Peer Mentor Officer while preparing and submitting an application for a Mastercard Foundation scholarship.

 Step 2: Join the Mastercard Foundation Scholars Program site on Vula